blabla1337/skf-flask/skf/markdown/code_examples/java/1-code_example--CSRF_Token_JSF--.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 /*

+After a successful validation of a user login, the application must also start a session
+which contains the "cross site request forgery" token.

 The following .xhtml snippet shows the code used to plase the antiCSRF token inside the page.
 when the page renders the <cu:antiCSRF/> is an html input tag which carries the antiCSRF
 token and is been constructed dynamically.
 When the page renders , a new token is generated